masolimano/maneage/README.md

 This is the reproduction pipeline for the paper titled "**XXXXXX**", by XXXXXXXX et al. (**IN PREPARATION**).

-To reproduce our results, the only dependency is **Wget**, and a minimal Unix-based building environment including a C compiler (already available on your system if you have ever built and installed a software from source).
+To reproduce our results, the only dependency is a minimal Unix-based building environment including a C compiler (already available on your system if you have ever built and installed a software from source) and a downloader (Wget or cURL).
 Note that **Git is not mandatory**: if you don't have Git to run the first command below, go to the URL given in the command on your browser, and download them manually (there is a button to download a compressed tarball of the project).

 ```shell
 $ git clone XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX